-The Undergraduate Catalog (online at https://catalog.vt.edu/) answers many student questions, including those about academic policies, financial issues, major/degree requirements, academic eligibility, and Virginia Tech course offerings.
+The Undergraduate Catalog (online at

+www.undergradcatalog.registrar.vt.edu) answers many student questions, including those about academic policies, financial issues, majors, academic eligibility, and Virginia Tech course offerings.
 You are responsible for knowing the information contained in the catalog.